hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 ================================================================================
 ```

-Beyond Figure 7b, this script produces the numbers used in Section 4.3.
+Beyond Figure 7b, this script produces the numbers mentioned in Section 4.3.
 Specifically, Section 4.3 contains the following statements:

-* Features related to parametric polymorphism (e.g., parameterized class) are
+* _"Features related to parametric polymorphism (e.g., parameterized class) are
-in the list of features with the most bug-revealing capability.
+in the list of features with the most bug-revealing capability_".
-* In total, 104/153 bugs are caused by programs containing at least one such
+* _"In total, 104/153 bugs are caused by programs containing at least one such
-feature (parametric polymorphism).
+feature (parametric polymorphism)_".
-* In 47% of test cases that use conditionals, type inference features are
+* _"In 47% of test cases that use conditionals, type inference features are
-also included.
+also included_".

 To verify the last statement, you can use the option `--combinations`
-and see which features are used with conditionals.
+and see which features are used with conditionals (i.e.,
+15 out of 32 programs that use conditionals,
+they also involve type inference).

 ```
+hephaestus@e0456a9b520e:~$ python eval-scripts/process_bugs.py --combinations \
+    database/bugs.json rq2
 Combinations
 ==============================================================================
 Parameterized class           Parametric polymorphism          93